josiah-roberts/justcallme.ryan/md/dead-songs.md

 I got Spotify in my freshman year in college.
 My "starred" playlist tells an interesting story: if arranged chronologically, I could use to go back to a particular time in my life, and see the particular songs that I was listening to back then.
 First semester freshman year, I was discovering sound-tracks and enjoying TobyMac.
 In the spring, I discovered Mumford and Sons, OneRepublic, Lady Gaga and Fun, and that there was more to music than CCM.

-There's more to that playlist than just a record of my shifting musical taste, though.
+There's more to that playlist than just a record of my shifting musical taste, though. <it's that moment, what I was doing, how I felt, who I was with>

 > _Boom Boom Pow_
 > _I have a Western Civilization research paper due tomorrow.
 Actually, today.
 The sun is going to rise soon.
 I have a volume of Josephus's History of the Jewish Wars in front of me.
 I've been writing all night.
 I've been up so long I'm not tired anymore._